 Chef Jason's pizza topping combinations

-- Roasted chicken, golden beets, granny smith apples, rosemary, and goat cheese on hand stretched dough and baked on a stone.
+- Chicken, golden beets, granny smith apples, rosemary, and goat cheese

 - Roasted tomato, marinated mozzarella, and olive oil on hand tossed dough and screen baked.